YK7188/YK_Lab/16-Mobile app configration/README.md

 In both configurations:

-- data from unmanaged apps could be received by managed apps, `but`
+- data from unmanaged apps could be received by managed apps, but
-- the imported data could not be shared from managed apps to unmanaged apps. (the data was considered org data in both scenario)
+- the imported data could not later be shared from managed apps to unmanaged apps.

+This suggests that the imported data was effectively treated as organizational data in both scenarios.

 As a result, the practical effect of “treat as org data” remains unclear based on this testing alone.